Improved Universal Graphs for Trees: Basic constructions proof overview

-\end{lemma} With the choice $m=t$ and $M=2t$, the above result implies Lemma \ref{lem:sep-chung} with $F' = F_3$ in the nontrivial case $|F|\geq 2t+1$.
-Fundamentally, Lemma \ref{lem:sep1} provides additional structural information about the remaining forest $F^*=F \setminus (s\cup F_3)$.
+\end{lemma} With the choice $m=t$ and $M=2t$, this implies Lemma \ref{lem:sep-chung} with $F' = F_3$.
+However, Lemma~\ref{lem:sep-main} provides additional structural information about the remaining forest $F^*=F \setminus (s\cup F_3)$.
 That is, if $|F_3|<M$, then $F^*$ is the disjoint union of at least \emph{two} trees.
-We use Lemma \ref{lem:sep1} to iteratively embed forests into certain graphs, that we call \emph{admissible}.
-As it will turn out, these graphs have the handy property that after the embedding is accomplished, the remaining graph is again admissible. \begin{definition} Let $d\geq 2$.
-The graph $A\neq \emptyset$ is admissible if there exists $h$ such that $A$ is the induced subgraph on the last $|A|$ vertices in the eating order of $T_{h,d}^*$.
-The eating order on $A$ is thereby naturally inherited from $T_{h,d}^*$. \end{definition}

-Due to the $d$-ary base structure of the graphs $T_{h,d}^*$, we can recursively describe admissible graphs. \begin{remark} Let $d \ge 2$ and $A$ be an admissible graph.
-Then there exists $T^*_{h,d}$ for some $h$ such that one of the following holds. \begin{enumerate} \item $A$ only consists of the root of $T^*_{h,d}$, which is first in the eating order. \item There exists an admissible subgraph $A'$ of $T^*_{h-1,d}$ such that $A$ is given by one of the $d$ possible ways shown in Figure \ref{fig:admissible}.
-Further, $A$ possesses the following eating order inherited from $T^*_{h,d}$.
-The vertices of $A'$ are eaten first, given by the eating order on $A'$.
+We use Lemma \ref{lem:sep-main} to iteratively embed forests into certain graphs, that we call \emph{admissible}.
+As it will turn out, these graphs have the handy property that after removing vertices following the eating order the result is again admissible. \begin{definition} Let $d\geq 2$.
+A graph $A\neq \emptyset$ is called \emph{admissible}, if there exists $h$ such that $A$ is isomorphic to the induced subgraph on the last $|A|$ vertices in the eating order of $T_{h,d}^*$.
+The eating order on $A$ is thereby naturally inherited from $T_{h,d}^*$. \end{definition} Due to the $d$-ary base structure of the graphs $T_{h,d}^*$, we can recursively describe admissible graphs. \begin{remark} Let $d \ge 2$ and let $A$ be an admissible graph.
+Then there exists $T^*_{h,d}$ for some $h$ such that one of the following holds. \begin{enumerate} \item $A$ only consists of the root of $T^*_{h,d}$, that we denote by $r_A$, and which is first in the eating order. \item There exists an admissible subgraph $A'$ of $T^*_{h-1,d}$ such that $A$ is isomorphic to one of the $d$ possible ways shown in Figure \ref{fig:admissible-c}.
+Further, $A$ inherits the eating order from $T^*_{h,d}$ as follows.
+The vertices of $A'$ are eaten first, given by the order on $A'$.
 Next, the vertices of the up to $d-1$ copies of $T_{h-1,d}^*$ are eaten one after another, given by the eating order on $T_{h-1,d}^*$.
-Finally, $r_A$ is eaten last. \end{enumerate} \end{remark}
+Finally, $r_A$ is eaten. \end{enumerate} \end{remark}